MichaelCurrin/python-twitter-guide/docs/models.md

 - `limit` - The maximum number of requests available for any window period.
 - `remaining` - How many requests are left in the current rate limit window.
 - `rest` - Time that the window rests.
-This is a unixtimestamp.
+This is a unix timestamp - see [Handle time values](code_snippets.md#handle-time-values) to convert.

 <details>